Dodge Viper: Competition Coupe

-SEMA concept
+GT3-R

-The SEMA concept car is a version of the 2013 SRT Viper coupe demonstrating Mopar products for SRT Viper.
-Changes include yellow body colour, carbon fiber engine bay parts, exposed carbon fiber performance cross X-Brace trimmed in a satin finish, a decal-cut Viper "Stryker" logo in the center of X-Brace, engine cover in carbon fiber and aluminum with the SRT logo, prototype aluminum oil filler cap with the SRT logo, a carbon fiber aero package, Mopar coil springs, full black interior with yellow accents, Sabelt hard-shell seats with a six-point safety harness, seat edging in black Katzkin leather with yellow accents in the perforations, Mopar billet aluminum shift knob, billet aluminum HVAC bezels and controls, carbon fiber bulkhead satchel with a universal integrated quick-release camera mount, polished chrome door-sill guards with the Viper logo, race-inspired sand-blasted aluminum Mopar bright pedal kit with the Viper logo etched in the pedals, footrest pedal with "Stryker" logo, optional "Track Pack" wheels finished in hyperblack, a front tow hook and an LED fog lamp kit.
+The SRT Viper GT3-R at the 2014 Oak Tree Grand Prix.

-The vehicle was unveiled at the 2012 SEMA show.
+The Viper GT3-R was made available in the later half of 2013 at an estimated cost of $459,000, and served as the Group GT3 version of the GTS-R. Like its LM GTE counterpart, it was developed by SRT Motorsports and Riley Technologies and retains many of its internal parts, including the 8.4 liter V10 capable of developing 680 hp unrestricted.
+It was the second GT3 race car from Dodge, succeeding the Competition Coupe.

-The Mopar performance parts found in the SEMA concept car were sold as 2013 SRT Viper components.
+The first win for the Viper GT3-R came on July 13, 2014, taking victories in Canada at the 2014 SportsCar Grand Prix at Mosport in GTD in the 2014 United SportsCar Championship, and race two of the Streets of Toronto support race weekend in the 2014 Pirelli World Challenge.
+Dutch Supercar Challenge squad Team RaceArt won the 2014 and 2015 Super GT class championship in a Viper GT3-R.

 Media

-Viper television series (1994–1998)
+Viper television series

 Chrysler launched a TV series called Viper in 1994 to serve as a promotional tool for the Viper.
 The show ran until 1998 with 1 NBC season and 3 syndicated follow-up seasons.
 Viper is a TV series about a special task force set up by the federal government to fight crime in the fictional city of Metro City, California that is perpetually under siege from one crime wave after another.
 The weapon used by this task force is a grey assault vehicle known as The Defender that masquerades as a Dodge Viper RT/10 roadster (and later, the Viper GTS coupe).
 The series takes place in "the near future".
 The primary brand of vehicles driven in the show were Chrysler or subsidiary companies.
 The series ran on NBC for one season in 1994 before being revived two years later for three more seasons of first-run syndication.
 Reruns of the series have appeared on Sci-Fi Channel and USA Network.

 The Viper Defender "star car" was designed by Chrysler Corporation engineers unlike most Hollywood Film/TV cars that are usually customized by film picture designers.
 The car was built on a heavily modified RT/10 Chassis and is a completely functional prototype.
 Only 14 Defenders were made.
 The exterior design of the car was produced by Chrysler stylist Steve Ferrerio.

 The Defender is a fictional assault vehicle that is said to be a highly sophisticated vehicle (contrary to the normal Viper's spartan nature) that can, at the flick of a switch, transform from a red RT/10 (later a blue GTS) into a grey/silver weaponized armored coupe.